Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/36-TextualEditor.md

 ![Example of textual editor](images/textual_example.png "Example of textual editor")

 As you can see the editor offers syntax highlighting and folding.
-The minus symbols on the left side allow collapsing parts which are current not relevant for you.
+The minus symbols on the left side allow collapsing parts which are currently not relevant for you.
 If you hover a collapsed block it's content is shown in a tooltip.

 ## Content assist